Entrants must prepare THREE contrasting arias from THREE different operas from at least TWO musical periods and in at least TWO languages:

 10. Published or unpublished work is allowed unless the event states otherwise.
 Personal transposition of music is permitted ONLY in folk song and junior vocal events.

 11. A copy of the music, in performance order, labelled with Event & Entrant numbers MUST BE provided for the adjudicator, including the name of the item and the composer clearly marked.
-Photocopies will not be returned.
+Only original published music will be returned.
+Photocopies will not be returned as per APRA/AMCOS Policy.

-An Official Accompanist will be appointed for Events 21-45 (excluding 30).
+An Official Accompanist will be appointed for Events 30-42.
+Details available in May 2019.

 b) See ‘Directory of Accompanists’ in Entrant Corner.

-14. JUNIOR VOCAL (16/u) - Events 39-45: No oratorio or operatic arias.
+14. JUNIOR VOCAL (15/u) - Events 39-42: Items performed can include operetta, folk, G&S, music theatre or animated films (Disney), unless otherwise specified.
 Events are for voice with acoustic piano accompaniment unless otherwise specified.
 Non-amplified.
 No microphone or recorded backing allowed.
+No scenery, minimal props.

 Directory of Eisteddfod Accompanists

-Please click here to view the Directory of Accompanists
+Please click below to open the Directory of Eisteddfod Accompanists.

-Fine Music 102.5 has joined with Sydney Eisteddfod to select Two Finalists, 30 years and under in age, from this event who will be invited to compete in the “2017 Fine Music Young Virtuoso State Final (Sunday August 27 at the Fine Music Performance Studio)” with the Winner representing the State in their “National Finals (November 26 at the Sydney Grammar School)”.
+Fine Music 102.5 has joined with Sydney Eisteddfod to select Two Finalists, 30 years and under in age, from this event who will be invited to compete in the “2019 Fine Music Young Virtuoso Award Final (DATE TBC) at the Founders Studio, Fine Music 102.5” with the Winner representing the State in their “National Finals”.

 Repertoire for State Finals: Selected Finalists must prepare at least two contrasting items, with a total maximum duration of up to 15 minutes.
 Finalists need to understand that the timing will be strictly monitored.
 Fine Music 102.5 broadcasts primarily classical and jazz music.
 Finalists should keep this in mind when choosing their repertoire.

-Accompanist: Finalists are expected to organise their own accompanists for both the State and National Finals.
+Accompanist: Finalists are expected to organise their own accompanists for the State Final, if applicable.

 Finalists will be provided more information upon selection and after accepting their nomination.